jerrygaoyang/codeforyou-jwt/README.md

 ## Description

-> JWT auth for encode and decode; alg: HS256
+> jwt auth for encode and decode; alg: HS256

 ## Installation